PortSpec

 • target_neff – Target effective index for numerical mode solving.

 • path_profiles – Iterable of tuples with (width, offset, layer) describing the path profiles that make up this port’s geometry.
+Each path profile tuple can be named by using a dictionary.

 Example